-You may feature the name of your business or relevant product name/s on umbrellas and barriers only.
-The business/company logo can be displayed on every second panel and on the two end returns closest to the kerb edge.
+You may feature the name of your business or relevant product/s name on umbrellas and barriers only.
+The business/company logo can be displayed on every second panel and on the two ends closest to the kerb edge.
 Refer to Figures 3 and 4.